tamannasgh/javaScript-projects/basic-projects/Ayush-Kanduri-Five-Digit-Timer/README.md

 ## ⭐ Introduction

-This is a simple and interactive 5 Digit Counter.
+This is a simple and interactive 5 Digit Timer.
 It is built using HTML, CSS, Javascript.

    <br/>